Clarifai/docs/docs/api-guide/api-overview/helpful-api-resources/postman-examples.md

 API keys are used to authorize access to your Clarifai applications.

-API keys go hand-in-hand with application ids, except whereas app ids allow you to create/edit/delete application level details, API keys are required to create/edit/delete the things within the application itself, such as models, concepts, and inputs.
+API keys go hand-in-hand with application ids, except whereas app ids allow you to create/edit/delete application-level details, API keys are required to create/edit/delete the things within the application itself, such as models, concepts, and inputs.

 Inside the **Keys** folder in the sidebar, you should generally see the following items/actions: